Skip to main content

 • Use environment variables for secrets and API keys.
 Reference them in YML as $VARNAME.

-• Keep your config in version control (but never commit secrets!).
+• Keep your agent in version control (but never commit secrets!).
 Use .env files or CI secrets for sensitive values.

-• Validate your config before running Dexto in production:
+• Validate your agent before running Dexto in production:

 # Test your configuration by doing a dry run

-• See the agents/examples/ folder for more templates and advanced use cases.
+• See the agents/ folder in the Dexto GitHub repository for more templates and advanced use cases.